Welcome to your How to Define a Niche step by step action plan.

 Based on the results above, the refrigerator niche gets a lot of search activity on the internet.
 This is a good sign and worth continuing to explore.

-Your next step is define sub niches.
+Your next step is to define sub-niches.
 Sub niches are just smaller categories of the big niche.

-Since refrigerator and refrigerators are broad topics, this is makes it hard to target a specific audience of people.
-So, in order to define specific groups of people to target, you want to break down the large category into smaller sub categories.
+Since refrigerator and refrigerators are broad topics, this makes it hard to target a specific audience of people.
+So, in order to define specific groups of people to target, you want to break down the large category into smaller subcategories.